 Surf fishing, like most other types of fishing, has some specialized gear for the conditions you’ll be fishing in.
 One of those specialized pieces of equipment is Surf Fishing Rods.
 Surf fishing Rods are longer and heavier duty than standard freshwater or bay fishing rods.

 The extra length is for casting baits longer distances as well as keeping your line up out of the wave action.They are heavier duty to handle the heavier weights, waves, and potentially fight some large fish.
 There is a wide range of quality and price, as you might expect, when choosing surf fishing rods.
 The goal of this article is to help you make an informed decision about what will give you the best value for your money.

 When surf fishing, keep in mind that at times there are strong currents, large waves, strong winds and big fish to fight.
 These factors make stronger and longer rods necessary.
 The saltwater environment is also very hard on equipment, so surf fishing equipment needs to have corrosion resistant components if it’s going to survive for any length of time.

-When choosing a rod for fishing the surf, you will need to look for a rod from 9 feet on up to 15 feet in length.
+When choosing surf fishing rods, you will need to look for a rod from 9 feet on up to 15 feet in length.
 For beginners, something in the 9 – 11 foot range will be easier to fish with as you get used to handling and casting a larger rod and larger baits, while battling the waves 😉

 The rod components need to be not only durable, but corrosion resistant as well.
 The rod eyes should be stainless or some other corrosion resistant material.
 Better rods will also have more eyes to distribute the load more efficiently over the rod.
 A good rule of thumb is one eye per foot of rod, so an 11-foot rod would have 11 eyes.
 Less expensive rods will have fewer eyes, but don’t worry, they will still catch fish.